WisTex/The-MIT-License-Files/README.md

 > {name of the licensed software}
 >
-> This software contains files, code, and/or documentation from {author}
+> This software contains files, code, and/or documentation from {author or name of software}
-> whose official website is located at: {website}
+> whose official website is located at:
+>
+> {website}
 >
 > As per the license, anyone can modify and reuse {name of software}
 > subject to the terms of the license.